by the Open Source Security Foundation (OpenSSF), 2025-03-19

 format

 Here are a few tips for using a repository that is using the SPP.
-In general, try to be consistent; special configurations are possible but it’s easier if all pages use the same approach.
+Try to be consistent.
+Special configurations are possible, but things are easier to maintain if all pages use the same approach.

 Organize your repository’s subdirectories.